seecr/weightless-core/doc/web/compose.md

 </pre>

 <p>to be continued... </p>
-'''
-    yield '''
 <h2> Status </h2>

 <p>Compose is finalized and stable.
 It has a Python implementation and a C extension for better speed.
 It is feasible to develop develop large programs with it.
-See the <a href="/example">examples</a>.</p>
+See the <a href="example">examples</a>.</p>

 <p> The idea of composing generators is formalized in Python Enhancement Proposal: <a href="http://www.python.org/dev/peps/pep-0380/">PEP-380</a>.
 Compose is intended compatible with this PEP, although it extends it as explained above.</p>
-'''
-    yield page.footer()